Get Involved. You Can Help!

 Currently lactating and have given birth no longer than one year ago.

-Minimal use of medications.
+Minimal use of medications and herbal supplements.
 Call and we’ll help determine whether a medication is safe for milk donation.

 Willing to undergo a thorough health history screening and get free blood testing for communicable diseases.